Well Sh*t

 One month to get in with the therapist.
 Another before the second session.

-In our second session, the therapist looked at me and said, “You’re right.
+Because in our second session, the therapist looked at me and said, “You’re right.
 This isn’t stress.”

 Instead, she took one look at me and said: